In Ukraine, limbs lost and lives devastated in an instant

 YANA AND NATASHA

 Devastation struck out of a clear blue sky for Yana Stepanenko.
-On April 8, the 11-year-old went to the eastern city of Kramatorsk with her mother, Natasha, and twin brother Yarik to board an evacuation train.
+On April 8, the 11-year-old went to the eastern city of Kramatorsk with her mother, Natasha, and twin brother, Yarik, to board an evacuation train.

 Yarik stayed in the station to guard their luggage while Yana and her mother went outside to buy tea.